shaoqint/Shaoqint.github.io/_pages/research.md

 Shaoqin Tang. *“Study on the influence of automation on human capital accumulation.”*

-Shaoqin Tang and Tony Tong. *“Study on the influence of algorithm on international knowledge collaboration.”*
+Shaoqin Tang, Shihao Zhou, Nianchen Han, Tony Tong. *“Study on the influence of algorithm on international knowledge collaboration.”*